NOMADIC BACKPACKER

 2. Sovereign Military Order of Malta

 I backpacked this UN-recognised entity (it has observer status) with my buddy Ryan.
-The Sovereign Military Order of Malta is an intriguing 'country with no land' and occupies the upper floor of Fort St Angelo.
+The Sovereign Military Order of Malta is an intriguing 'only country in the world without land' and occupies the upper floor of Fort St Angelo.
 This one will earn you some brownie points for sure.

 3. Gozo